boomcamp/PHP-MVC-Event-Ticketing-System/README.md

 Form field errors should be displayed to the user with a useful message.

-If login fails, a message notifying the user of the failure should be shown.
+If login fails, a `toast message` notifying the user of the failure should be shown.

 When registered or authenticated the user should then be directed to the main "Main Dashboard" page.